|Title:||Secondary & Special Teams Coordinator|

 |Areas Covered:||Massachusetts (E 495 / N I-90), Florida|

 |At Bryant Since:||2012|

-Darryl Jackson enters his sixth season as the secondary and special teams coordinator in 2017.
+Darryl Jackson enters his seventh season as the secondary and special teams coordinator in 2017.

 In 2016, the Bulldogs featured an All-NEC return specialist for the second-straight season as Matt Sewall earned second team honors.
 Jackson also watched as Charles Wingate earned All-NEC First Team and All-New England honors.

 In 2015, Jose Depadua put together one of the best seasons for a kick returner in program history under Jackson's watchful eye.
 Depadua finished third nationally in kick return average (29.3), returned two kicks for touchdowns and was named Second Team All-NEC.